-- ii) The stipulated limits on monthly and annual aggregate of transactions and balance requirements in such accounts are not breached, before a transaction is allowed to take place; - iii) A small account shall remain operational initially for a period of twelve months, and thereafter for a further period of twelve months if the holder of such an account provides evidence to the branch of having applied for any of the officially valid documents within twelve months of the opening of the said account, with the entire relaxation provisions to be reviewed in respect of the said account after twenty four months; - iv) A small account shall be monitored and when there is suspicion of money laundering or financing of terrorism or other high risk scenarios, the identity of customer shall be established through the production ofaadhaar or any "officially valid documents" or equivalent e-document thereof containing the details of identity and address and PAN or equivalent e-document thereof or Form 60; and - v) Foreign remittance shall not be allowed to be credited into a small account unless the identity of the customer is fully established through the production of Aadhaar or any "officially valid documents" orthe equivalent e-document thereof containing the details of identity and address and PANor equivalent e-document thereof or Form 60. - vi) The prescribed limits / conditions shall not be breached and compliance therewith shall be strictly monitored.
-If any customer desires to have operation beyond the stipulated limits, the same can be allowed only after complying with the requirements for opening a normal account including quoting of PANor equivalent e-document thereof or Form 60. - vii) If any account is rendered ineligible for being classified as a small account due to credit /balances in the account exceeds the permissible limits, withdrawals may be allowed within the limit prescribed for small accounts where the limit thereof have not been breached. - viii) Notwithstanding anything contained in clause (iii) above, as notified by Department of Revenue (DoR), Govt.of India, the small account shall remain operational till 31.12.2021 under clause (iii a) of sub-rule (5) of rule 9 of the prevention of Money Laundering (Maintenance of Records) Rules, 2005 and such other periods as may be notified by the Central Government. - 2.1.2.3 Submit 2 recent passport sized photographs for affixing them to the account opening form and specimen signature card/pass book. - 2.1.2.4 Provide specimen signature in the presence of a verifying official. - 2.1.2.5 Indicate mode of operation.

-- 2.1.2.6 Avail of the nomination facility in case of individual accounts. - 2.1.2.7 Provide documents for identification and proof of residence Particulars of present or permanent addresses along with telephone numbers/fax/ email etc. if installed or any contact telephone number.
+- ii) The stipulated limits on monthly and annual aggregate of transactions and balance requirements in such accounts are not breached, before a transaction is allowed to take place; - iii) A small account shall remain operational initially for a period of twelve months, and thereafter for a further period of twelve months if the holder of such an account provides evidence to the branch of having applied for any of the officially valid documents within twelve months of the opening of the said account, with the entire relaxation provisions to be reviewed in respect of the said account after twenty four months; - iv) A small account shall be monitored and when there is suspicion of money laundering or financing of terrorism or other high risk scenarios, the identity of customer shall be established through the production of aadhaar or any "officially valid documents" or the equivalent e-document thereof containing the details of identity and address and PAN or equivalent e-document thereof or Form 60; and - v) Foreign remittance shall not be allowed to be credited into a small account unless the identity of the customer is fully established through the production of Aadhaar or any "officially valid documents" or the equivalent e-document thereof containing the details of identity and address and PAN or equivalent edocument thereof or Form 60. - vi) The prescribed limits / conditions shall not be breached and compliance therewith shall be strictly monitored.
+If any customer desires to have operation beyond the stipulated limits, the same can be allowed only after complying with the requirements for opening a normal account including quoting of PAN or equivalent e-document thereof or Form 60. - vii) If any account is rendered ineligible for being classified as a small account due to credit /balances in the account exceeds the permissible limits, withdrawals may be allowed within the limit prescribed for small accounts where the limit thereof have not been breached. - 2.1.2.3 Submit 2 recent passport sized photographs for affixing them to the account opening form and specimen signature card/pass book. - 2.1.2.4 Provide specimen signature in the presence of a verifying official. - 2.1.2.5 Indicate mode of operation. - 2.1.2.6 Avail of the nomination facility in case of individual accounts. - 2.1.2.7 Provide documents for identification and proof of residence Particulars of present or permanent addresses along with telephone numbers/fax/ email etc. if installed or any contact telephone number.
 Provided that: - a.
-If the address on the document submitted for identity proof by the prospective customer is same as that declared by him/her in the account opening form, the document may be accepted as a valid proof of both identity and address. - b.
+If the address on the document submitted for identity proof by the prospective customer is same as that declared by him/her in the account opening form, the document may be accepted as a valid proof of both identity and address.

+b.
 If the address indicated on the document submitted for identity proof differs from the address mentioned in the account opening form, a separate proof of address should be obtained.

-Henceforth, customers may submit only onedocumentary proof of address (eithercurrent or permanent) while opening a bank account/ while undergoing periodic updation.
+Henceforth, customers may submit only one documentary proof of address (either current or permanent) while opening a bank account/ while under-going periodic updation.
 In case the address mentioned as per 'proof of address' undergoes a change, fresh proof of address may be submitted to the branch within a period of six months.